mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 Improvements
 ############
 - :ref:`WANDPowderReduction <algm-WANDPowderReduction>` now accepts a sequence of input workspaces, combining them to reduce to a single spectrum.
+- The height of the :ref:`BackToBackExponential <algm-BackToBackExponential>` peak is now preserved when changing the FWHM sliders when fitting.

 New features
 ############